 Keely and Du by Jane Martin, Omnium-Gatherum by Alexandra Gersten-Vassilaros and Theresa Rebeck, and Becky Shaw by Gina Gionfriddo were named Pulitzer Prize finalists.

 Five Humana Festival plays have won the Susan Smith Blackburn Prize: How to Say Goodbye by Mary Gallagher, My Sister in this House by Wendy Kesselman, A Narrow Bed by Ellen McLaughlin, My Left Breast by Susan Miller and One Flea Spare by Naomi Wallace.
 Nine others have been finalists.

-Naomi Iizuka’s Polaroid Stories won the Pen Center USA West Award and Bridget Carpenter’s The Faculty Room won the Kesselring Prize for playwriting.
+Naomi Iizuka’s Polaroid Stories won the PEN Center USA West Award.

-Eight Humana Festival plays have won the Steinberg/American Theatre Critics Association New Play Award: 2 by Romulus Linney, Dinner With Friends by Donald Margulies, Talking With by Jane Martin, Keely and Du by Jane Martin, Jack and Jill by Jane Martin, Getting Out by Marsha Norman, Anton in Show Business by Jane Martin, and Great Falls by Lee Blessing.
+Seven Humana Festival plays have won the Steinberg/American Theatre Critics Association New Play Award: 2 by Romulus Linney, Dinner with Friends by Donald Margulies, Getting Out by Marsha Norman, and Jane Martin’s Talking With…, Keely and Du, Jack and Jill, and Anton in Show Business.

-The Humana Foundation has been sponsoring the festival for 30 years.
-The Humana Foundation’s support of Actors Theatre and the Humana Festival of New American Plays represents the longest, continuous and current partnership between a corporation and a theatre in the country.
-The Humana Foundation first sponsored the new play festival in 1980.
+The Humana Festival of New American Plays is made possible by the generosity of the Humana Foundation.
+The Humana Foundation’s support of the Festival began in 1979 and represents the longest continuous partnership between a theatre and a corporation in the country today.
 In 1982, the festival was renamed the Humana Festival of New American Plays in honor of the Louisville-based company’s ongoing and generous support.